Wills and Estate Planning Tailored for You

 Do I need incapacity planning in my Wills and Estate Planning?

 Contrary to popular belief, your spouse, your children, or other loved ones cannot simply start making important legal decisions for you without proper authority.
 The most common methods used to plan for incapacity and incompetence include a durable power of attorney combined with a health care power of attorney.
 Without powers of attorney, your loved ones may have to bring a guardianship proceeding before the clerk of court to be appointed your legal guardian in order to make important decisions on your behalf.
 These proceedings are public record and can result in a loss of privacy for you and your family.
-More importantly, the time and expense of a guardianship proceeding can far exceed the relatively inexpensive costs and stress associated with creating a durable power of attorney and health care power of attorney.
+The time and expense of a guardianship proceeding can far exceed the relatively inexpensive costs and stress associated with creating a durable power of attorney and health care power of attorney.

 BENEFITS OF WILL AND ESTATE PLANNING WITH ATTORNEYS AT SEAY LAW FIRM, PLLC